 Baseball analytics pioneer Bill James (search for Wikipedia Bill James) published his first Baseball Abstract in 1977 (James, 1977).
-He has become one of the most famous baseball statisticians and his abstract is still published annually.
+He has become one of the most famous baseball statisticians.
+The Bill James Handbook is now published annually.

 1978: Statistics for Experimenters by Box, Hunter, & Hunter